Whatever happened to Timothy....

 MARK 13:35-37 Watch ye therefore: for ye know not when the master of the house cometh, at even, or at midnight, or at the cockcrowing, or in the morning: lest coming suddenly he find you sleeping.
 And what I say unto you I say unto all, Watch.

 His ominous warning to Watch would obviously have its greatest impact upon His immediate followers.
-Later, after the war with Rome was finished, some of these wavering disciples which had been left behind would no doubt re-group and reconsider their plight.
+Later, after the war with Rome was finished, some of these lukewarm (REVELATION 3:16) and wavering disciples which had been left behind would no doubt re-group and reconsider their plight.
 A frightful realization might descend upon them that they had missed the gathering together.
 A dreadful reality would smack some of them in the face, that all of the faithful believers had vanished.
 Surely then, some of those left behind would rightly conclude that they had indeed missed the Return.
-They would no doubt revisit the writings of the apostles and recall their warnings and realize the dire consequences of their unbelief.
+They would no doubt eventually revisit the writings of the apostles and recall their warnings and realize the dire consequences of their unbelief.
 Knowing that they had missed the gathering together but still believing that Yeshua was the Messiah, some might attempt to reconstitute a Church.
-They would no doubt re-establish some of their home fellowships and endeavor to live godly righteous lives, to regain their faith, hoping that when they did eventually die, that they would then be judged worthy to enter life.
+They would no doubt re-establish some of their home fellowships and endeavor to live godly righteous lives, to regain their faith, hoping that when they did ultimately die, that they would then be judged worthy to enter life.

 This is a proposition which is often difficult for a believer brought up in today's Church to get their mind around.
 It is just so far removed from anything we have been taught.
 And yet, isn't it the only logical explanation for what happened to Timothy and the others?
 This proposition fully explains why Church Traditions are so far removed from what is plainly written in the Bible.
 Indeed, the fact that nearly every single Church Tradition runs contrary to the Bible is strong evidence in itself that Yeshua had already gathered together His faithful into His kingdom before the second century Church began to reconstitute itself.